Teaching will be delivered between the hours of 09:00 - 15:00 (UK Time).

 - To deliver high quality teaching to small class sizes, taught by staff from a variety of CSM subject areas

-Upon the course students can choose to specialise in one of the following subject areas
+During the course students will specialise in one of the following subject areas

 - Costume for Film or Theatre